 Charlesworth, James H. “Memories of the Society of Biblical Literature: Pseudepigrapha Group, 1970–1982.”
 Pages 79–94 in The Old Testament Pseudepigrapha: Fifty Years of the Pseudepigrapha Section at the SBL.
 Edited by Matthias Henze and Liv Ingeborg Lied.
 EJL 50.
 Atlanta: SBL.

-→“Because of my work with the Holy Council in Saint Catherine’s Monastery and the discovery of over three hundred ancient unicals, I was invited to serve on the American Schools of Oriental Research Ancient Manuscript Committe.
-Discussions on the pseudepigrapha took on wider dimensions, as confidentially we shared knowledge abotut over thirty scrolls—perhaps two full scrolls—taken eastward from the Qumran Caves.
+→“Because of my work with the Holy Council in Saint Catherine’s Monastery and the discovery of over three hundred ancient unicals, I was invited to serve on the American Schools of Oriental Research Ancient Manuscript Committee.
+Discussions on the pseudepigrapha took on wider dimensions, as confidentially we shared knowledge about over thirty scrolls—perhaps two full scrolls—taken eastward from the Qumran Caves.
 Obviously, these discussions have been and coninue to be secret in the hope of our search may prove fruitful (p.
 91).”

 Kjeldsberg, Ludvik A. “Christian Dead Sea Scrolls?
 The Post-2002 Fragments as Modern Protestant Relics.”
 Pages 207–18 in Museum of the Bible: A Critical Introduction.
 Edited